💼 Client Portfolio Update

 Provide the following:

-- Client / household identifier — Name, account type(s) (taxable, IRA, trust, 529), relationship tenure, advisor
+- Client / household identifier — Name, account type(s) (taxable, IRA, Roth IRA, traditional / inherited, trust, 529, HSA, institutional, foundation, family-office consolidated), relationship tenure, advisor of record

-- Reporting period — Start and end dates; clarify month, quarter, YTD, trailing-1-year, or inception
+- Reporting period — Start and end dates; clarify month, quarter, YTD, trailing-1-year, since-inception, or custom window

-- Starting and ending portfolio values — Market value at period start and end, by account if relevant
+- Starting and ending portfolio values — Market value at period start and end, by account if relevant, with currency

 - Contributions, withdrawals, fees, and transfers — Net external flows during the period so performance is separated from flows

-- Performance data — Time-weighted return (TWR) for the period, YTD, 1-year, 3-year, and since inception.
-Include money-weighted return (IRR) if appropriate
+- Performance data — Time-weighted return (TWR) for the period, YTD, 1-year, 3-year, 5-year, and since inception.
+Include money-weighted return (IRR) if appropriate (institutional, private investments).
+State gross vs. net and the fee basis used

 - Benchmark(s) — Primary benchmark or blended benchmark (e.g., 60/40, custom policy index) and its returns for the same periods

-- Allocation snapshot — Current allocation by asset class (equities / fixed income / alternatives / cash), geography, and key sub-sleeves (e.g., large-cap US, intl developed, EM, IG credit, munis, alts)
+- Allocation snapshot — Current allocation by asset class (equities / fixed income / alternatives / cash), geography, and key sub-sleeves (e.g., large-cap US, intl developed, EM, IG credit, munis, alts, private)

 - Changes made during the period — Rebalances, tactical shifts, new positions opened, positions exited, reason for each